Comparison principle for stochastic heat equations driven by $\alpha$-stable white noises: Proof of Theorem

 By the Burkholder-Davis-Gundy inequality, (\ref{eq:element-inequ})-(\ref{eq:jumpestimate}), {\rm\textbf{Hypothesis}} \ref{hypotheses} (i) and (\ref{eq:Greenetimation2}), we have

 The generalized Gronwall Lemma (see, e.g., \cite[Theorem 1.2]{Lin:2013}) implies that

-Therefore, by the fact that the sample paths (on variable $t$) of $u,v$ are right continuous, the pathwise uniqueness holds for $t\in[0,R_K)$.
-Combining Lemmas \ref{lem:stopping} and \ref{lem:consistency} the desired result follows.
-Recall (\ref{eq:solution}), it is easy to see that the moment estimate (\ref{eq:moment}) follows from (\ref{eq:truncated-moment}), which completes the proof.
+Therefore, by the fact that the sample paths (on variable $t$) of $u_t,\bar{u}_t$ are right continuous, the pathwise uniqueness holds for all $t\in[0,R_K)$.
+Combining Lemmas \ref{lem:stopping} and \ref{lem:consistency} the desired result follows by letting $K\uparrow\infty$.
+Recalling (\ref{eq:solution}), it is easy to see that the moment estimate (\ref{eq:moment}) follows from (\ref{eq:truncated-moment}), which completes the proof.

 \end{Tproof}